vsoch/vsoch.github.io/_posts/2019/2019-02-01-pull-request-action.md

 > open a pull request when I push to a branch

-This is entirely possible, and in fact I put together this workflow this afternoon!
+The idea is actually very simple, and I put together a GitHub Action to do this, discussed next.

 ## Pull Request from Branch Action